• Skip to main content

 How Does VEEP Work?

-Prior to attending VEEP, candidates work with a JATC near their base and the electrical training ALLIANCE to complete the necessary requirements for participation and identify their preferred home location.
+Prior to attending VEEP, candidates name their top three desired locations for an apprenticeship after transition.
 The electrical training ALLIANCE works with the selected home location JATC to guarantee direct entry into that apprenticeship.
-Once the requirements are met, training begins at a location close to the participant’s base.
+Once an agreement is in place the participant and VEEP training program work to complete the necessary requirements for participation and completion .
+Training is provided at one of our in person locations, or online and computer mediated.
 Upon successful completion, the participant enters the apprenticeship and continues building a career in the electrical industry.

 The biggest advantage of VEEP is that participants are able to select from locations across the United States and know that a career is waiting upon separation.